Neil Rudenstine: Career

-After his time at Princeton, he served as executive vice-president of the Andrew W. Mellon Foundation from 1988 to 1991.
+From 1988 to 1991, Rudenstine was executive vice president of the Andrew W. Mellon Foundation.

 President of Harvard

-Rudenstine served as president of Harvard from 1991 to 2001.
-He gained a reputation as an effective fundraiser, overseeing a period of highly successful growth in Harvard's endowment.
+From 1991 to 2001, Rudenstine served as president of Harvard University, where he gained a reputation as an effective fundraiser, overseeing a period of highly successful growth in the Harvard endowment.

 Rudenstine led Harvard's first university-wide fundraising campaign, raising more than $2.6 billion, surpassing the goal of $2.1 billion.
 With this funding Harvard increased student financial aid, supported new educational and research programs, built new buildings, and renovated existing spaces.
 Under Rudenstine, endowments grew from $4.7 billion in 1991 to more than $15 billion.

 Rudenstine was a strong supporter of university-based research.
 In the mid-1990s he helped found the Science Coalition and oversaw the growth of the university's federally sponsored research support, which rose to $320 million in 2000.

 During his tenure, Rudenstine worked toward more effective collaboration among Harvard schools.
 He developed many interdisciplinary programs, such as the Mind, Brain and Behavior Interfaculty Initiative, the University Committee on the Environment, and the David Rockefeller Center for Latin American Studies.
 He reorganized the university's administrative structure so that the school deans also worked as a consultative cabinet, and he recreated the provost position to oversee the interfaculty initiatives created during his presidency.

 Rudenstine oversaw the establishment of the Radcliffe Institute for Advanced Study, which merged Radcliffe College with Harvard.
 This created a community of faculty and fellows across the arts and sciences, and promoted the study of women, gender, and society.
 At the time the Dean of Radcliffe Institute of Advanced Study, Drew Faust said of Rudenstine, "He made it possible and continues to offer me and the Institute support in ways too varied to enumerate.
 The Institute would not exist without him".